 London Court of International Arbitration International Dispute Resolution Centre 70 Fleet Street London EC4Y 1EU Tel: +44 20 7936 6200 Fax: +44 20 7936 6211 lcia@lcia.org www.lcia.org The LCIA traces its origins back to 1883.
 Based in London, the LCIA's caseload is primarily international.
-More than 300 new cases are referred to the LCIA each year, with only around 17 per cent of the parties being English.
+In 2016, 303 arbitrations were referred to the LCIA, with 16 per cent of the parties being from the United Kingdom.
 The LCIA has also established an arbitration centre in Mauritius, and is closely involved in the UAE through the DIFC-LCIA Arbitration Centre.

 Under the LCIA's International Arbitration Rules, the parties are free to choose the seat of the arbitration, but if they have failed to express a choice, the LCIA Rules default to arbitration in England.
+Almost all LCIA arbitrations use London as their seat.
 The parties are also free to nominate any arbitrators, subject to their confirmation by the LCIA Court.
 The secretariat administers cases submitted to the LCIA, with the LCIA Court overseeing the proper application of the LCIA Rules.
 The court has 35 members, all very prominent and well-respected international arbitration experts, only five of whom are English.

-The LCIA adopted new arbitration rules with effect from 7 October 2014 (the 2014 LCIA Rules).
+The LCIA most recently updated its arbitration rules with effect from 7 October 2014 (the 2014 LCIA Rules).
 These rules include a number of new features, including:

-- LCIA arbitration tribunals are explicitly empowered to impose costs sanctions on parties who engage in 'non-cooperation resulting in undue delay'; - party representatives are deemed to have agreed to abide by principles of ethical conduct set out in the Annex to the 2014 LCIA Rules; and - new rules were adopted for the appointment of emergency arbitrators.
+- LCIA arbitration tribunals are explicitly empowered to impose costs sanctions on parties who engage in 'non-cooperation resulting in undue delay'; - party representatives are deemed to have agreed to abide by principles of ethical conduct set out in the Annex to the 2014 LCIA Rules; - new rules were adopted for the appointment of emergency arbitrators.